Simpli-Code/ft_printf/README.md

 # ft_printf
-The ft_printf function prints formatted output to the standard output according to the format specifier in the input string str.
-It supports several format specifiers.
+The ft_printf function prints formatted output to the standard output according to the format specifier in the input string.
+It supports only the following format specifiers.

-Format Specifiers
+Format Specifiers:

 * %c: Print a single character.
 * %s: Print a null-terminated string.
 * %d or %i: Print a signed integer.